vectordotdev/vector/website/docs/about/guarantees.md

 ### How can I find components that meet these guarantees?

-Head over to the [components section][docs.components] and use the guarantee filters.
+Head over to the [components section][pages.components] and use the guarantee filters.

-[docs.components]: /docs/components
 [docs.data-model#event]: /docs/about/data-model#event
 [docs.sinks]: /docs/components/sinks
+[pages.components]: /components
 [urls.vector_bug_issues]: https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22type%3A+bug%22